Updated for 2025

 Where to Stay For Your Sedona Elopement

-The town of Sedona also likes to close early (especially on the weekdays) so be sure to confirm hours.
-Many restaurants in Sedona do not offer seating for groups larger than eight so if you want to have a nice dinner following your elopement consider hiring a private chef!
+Sedona also likes to close early (especially on the weekdays) so be sure to confirm hours.
+Many restaurants in Sedona do not offer seating for groups larger than eight so if you want to have a nice dinner following your elopement, consider hiring a private chef!

 BREAKFAST